freerobby/unicornmeet/_posts/2012-11-08-asynchronous.md

 author: Chad Mazzola
 ---

-Well-designed software doesn't allow the details of its technical implementation dictate or degrade the user experience.
+Well-designed software doesn't allow the details of its technical implementation to dictate or degrade the user experience.

 One of the most pervasive violations of this principle is the request/response model used by most web applications.
 Users are forced to submit each change to the server and wait for a response and subsequent page reload.
 [Alan Cooper](http://en.wikipedia.org/wiki/Alan_Cooper) calls this model "archaic."